baselbers/woocommerce-pdf-invoices/readme.txt

 Donate link:
 Tags: woocommerce pdf invoices, invoice, generate, pdf, woocommerce, attachment, email, completed order, customer invoice, processing order, attach, automatic, vat, rate, sequential, number
 Requires at least: 3.5
-Tested up to: 4.1.1
+Tested up to: 4.2
-Stable tag: 2.0.6
+Stable tag: 2.2.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to generate a customized PDF invoice based upon an order and automatically attaches it to the email type of your choice.
+Automatically or manually create and send PDF Invoices for WooCommerce orders and connect with Dropbox, Google Drive, OneDrive or Egnyte.

 == Description ==
-This plugin simply generates a customized PDF Invoice based upon a WooCommerce order and automatically attaches it to the email type of your choice.
-Now sending invoices to your Google Drive, Egnyte, Dropbox or OneDrive and it's all FREE!
+This WooCommerce plugin creates customizable PDF invoices for WooCommerce orders with the ability to setup an invoice number with a specific format.
+Attach the PDF invoice to the WooCommerce email type of your choice and try out sending invoices automatically to Dropbox, Google Drive, OneDrive or Egnyte.
+It's simply awesome!

-= FEATURES =
+= Main features =
+- Automatic PDF invoice generation and attachment
-- Attach PDF invoice to email type of your choice
+- Attach PDF invoice to WooCommerce email type of your choice
-- Attach PDF invoice to the New Order email
-- Connection with many cloud storages like Google Drive, Egnyte, Dropbox or OneDrive
+- Connect with Google Drive, Egnyte, Dropbox or OneDrive
-- Choose your template
+- Many PDF invoice template customization options like changing color
-- Sequential invoice numbers
+- WooCommerce order numbering or built-in sequential invoice numbering
-- Choose different invoice number formats
-- Choose next invoice number
-- Choose the number of zero digits for your invoice number
-- Make use of a prefix and/or a suffix for your invoice number
-- Choose your date format
+- Many invoice and date format customization options
-- Upload and show your company logo
-- Add your company address
-- Add additional company information
-- Add refunds policies, conditions etc.
+- Advanced items table with refunds, discounts, different item tax rates columns and more
+- Manually create or delete PDF invoice
-- Choose to show customer notes
+- Resend PDF invoices to customer
-- Choose to show SKU
-- Translation ready

-== Frequently Asked Questions ==

-= Can I make a request for some particular functionality? =
+- Let customers download invoice from there account
+- Without annoying advertisements

+Install the plugin and try out all the features, it will simply be awesome.

+= Support =

-Of course you can!
-Please open a support thread and I will try to answer as soon as possible.
-Please don't hesitate to contact me for questions.
+Support can take place on the [forum page](https://wordpress.org/support/plugin/woocommerce-pdf-invoices), where we will try to respond as soon as possible.

-= How do I get your plugin in my own language? =

-Well, please send me a request by Email or add a support thread and I will make a new language file for you.
+= Contributing =

+If you want to add code to the source code, report an issue or request an enhancement, feel free to use [GitHub](https://github.com/baselbers/woocommerce-pdf-invoices).

+= Translating =

+Contribute a translation on [GitHub](https://github.com/baselbers/woocommerce-pdf-invoices#translating).

 == Screenshots ==

 1. General settings
 2. Template settings
-3. View or Cancel the invoice from the order page.
+3. View or Cancel invoice from the order page.
-4. Create a new invoice from the order page.
+4. Create new invoice from the order page.
-5. View the invoice from the shop order page.
+5. View invoice from the shop order page.
+6. Download invoice from account.
-6. Nice and clean invoice template with the ability to change the color.
+6. Nice and clean template with refunds, different tax rates, the ability to change the color and more!

 == Installation ==